zsimpson/zbs.zest/README.md

         def it_does_yet_another_thing():
             assert something

-        # ...
-This is BAD!
-In this case this second call to zest()
+        # WRONG!
+A second call to zest() will RE-EXECUTE the above two tests
-        # will RE-EXECUTE the above two tests (it_does_something and it_does_something_else)
+        # (it_does_something and it_does_something_else) because this
-        # because this call to zest() doesn't know that it is inside of a with statement.
+        # second call to zest() doesn't know that it is inside of a with statement.
-        # It looks visually different but really the following zest() and the one above
+        # The "with" scope makes it look different but really the following
-        # are actually in the same scope.
+        # call to zest() and the call to zest above are actually in the same scope.
         zest()
 ```